arizon-dread/status-checker-api/README.md

 ### GET /clientcerts
 * Get a list of Cert id and name to fill up dropdowns when selecting clientcert for a system
 ### DELETE /clientcert/:id
 * Delete a clientcertificate from the database.
-No control is made if it is used.
+Will give 500 if there's a system that uses the cert.
 ## Alerting
 Alerting can be performed through email or by sending a post request to some endpoint (like a slack webhook integration)